abirami-r/doggo/README.md

 # doggo
-Classify doggos🐶 thanks to Transfer Learning in TensorFlow
+Classify dogs 🐶 using Transfer Learning in TensorFlow